NT woman loses arm after dog attack

 Doctors have amputated a woman’s arm after she was mauled by a dog in the Northern Territory and suffered “horrific” injuries.

-The 60-year-old was attacked about 2am on Sunday in Palmerston, 20km south of Darwin, sustaining “life-altering” injuries to both arms.
+The 60-year-old was attacked about 2am on Sunday in Palmerston, 20 kilometres south of Darwin, sustaining “life-altering” injuries to both arms.

 “Obviously horrific injuries, a lot worse than I imagined,” St John Ambulance NT operations manager Craig Garraway told ABC Darwin on Tuesday.